-Airplane speed is much more complicated that many think.
+Airplane speed is much more complicated than many think.
 This guide discusses the types of speed, and how it affects takeoffs and landings.

 Types of Airplane Speed and V Speeds

-There are four types of speed to understand.
+There are five types of speed to understand.
 They all apply to different aspects of flying.

 - Indicated Airspeed: An airplane’s cockpit contains an airspeed indicator; this is where a pilot gains information about indicated airspeed.
 It measures the dynamic pressure the airplane is experiencing, which is necessary for knowing an airplane’s stall speed.
 This refers to the slowest speed at which an aircraft can move and still maintain lift.

 - True Airspeed: True airspeed is defined in a number of ways, but it is generally referred to as the speed of the aircraft adjusted for altitude and the air through which it is moving.
 True airspeed is important in navigation, and pilots must include true airspeed in their flight plans.